HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ac-02-02/index.md

 ### OPS Implementation

 The OPS application allows for temporary accounts for users in specific scenarios (i.e. before PIV card issuance).
-All temporary accounts are automatically disabled after 60 days following their creation.
+All temporary accounts are automatically disabled 60 days or less following their creation.

 The OPS application does not utilize emergency accounts.